simonmichael/hledger/hledger/test/errors/README.md

 3 | alias /(/ = a
   |        ^

-This regular expression is malformed, please correct it:
+This regular expression is invalid or unsupported, please correct it:
 (
 ```